Schema Markup Example

 So why is referral the channel almost every business leaves to chance?
 Because it feels like it should happen on its own.
 It won't.
 Hope is not a system.

-Why "Just Do Great Work" Is a Lie That Caps Your Growth
+Why "Just Do Great Work" Caps Your Growth

-The most common referral strategy in home services and professional firms is: do excellent work and customers will tell their friends.
+The most common referral strategy in home services and professional firms is this: do excellent work and customers will tell their friends.
 This is half true and fully dangerous.
 Great work earns you the right to a referral.
 It does not generate one.

 Behavioral science explains the gap.
 Wharton's Jonah Berger, author of Contagious: Why Things Catch On, spent years dismantling the myth that word-of-mouth is random luck.
 He found it follows a repeatable formula he calls STEPPS: Social currency, Triggers, Emotion, Public, Practical value, and Stories.
 People don't share because you were good.
 They share because sharing makes them look good, because something triggered the memory, or because you handed them a story worth retelling.
 Miss those levers and your best work dies silently inside one happy customer's head.